UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/trapezoid.rst

 Another way to solve the above problem is to use the original ``trapz``, and create a custom version of the quadratic() function instead.

-Write a function that takes ``a, b, and c`` as arguments, and returns a function that evaluates the quadratic for those particular coefficients.
+Write a function that takes ``A, B, and C`` as arguments, and returns a function that evaluates the quadratic for those particular coefficients.

 Try passing the results of this into your ``trapz()`` and see if you get the same answer.